 Tag: mono lake

 Google Mono Lake and the first thing you’ll see is the South Tufa.
 Some would argue that if there was one thing you absolutely had to do here, it’s visiting the tufa grove.
 Is it a must do?
 I’m not sure; the Black Point Fissures were pretty cool.
 But if you’re hard pressed for time, visiting the South Tufa will only take you about an hour or so.
-The hike to the crazy, alienesque tufa is short (one mile), flat, and family-friendly.

 A few days prior to my Eastern Sierra birthday trip I poked around the #easternsierra hashtag on Instagram looking for some ideas and inspiration on what to do.
 I was pretty stumped and so over planning a detailed itinerary at that point.
 My friend, Sarah, suggested the Black Point Fissures at Mono Lake.
 A quick click on this link and I was sold.